 Herbalife entered the supplement market in 1980.
 You can order products from a member or via online retailers.
 We like Herbalife’s positive BBB rating and the length of time in the business, but read on…

-The first thing that caught our eye about Herbalife was the price.
+The first thing that caught our eye about Herbalife shakes and supplements was the price.
 “Using meal-replacement shakes to lose weight is an effective option,” said our Research Editor.
-“The problem is that you will spend upwards of $92 to $95 each month and that’s just the starter package.”
+“The problem is that you will spend upwards of $90 each month and that’s just the starter package.”

-“Whatever you do, do NOT try Herbalife.
-It will drain your bank account and you will gain weight,” says a dieter.
+“Whatever you do, do not try Herbalife.
+It will drain your bank account,” says one dieter’s Herbalife review.

 Another claims, “It’s an overpriced sugary weak protein powder.”